 Students or scholars facing immigration problems should speak with an IS Advisor to explore options and clarify regulations.
 Some issues will require the assistance of an immigration attorney.
 In these cases, an IS Advisor will recommend the assistance of legal counsel.
 If you wish to speak with a lawyer only for guidance, make it very clear that you only want to pay for a consultation.
 You are under no obligation to use the lawyer's services after the consultation meeting unless contracts have been drafted, agreed upon and signed.

-Abiding by U.S. Law
+Abiding by US Law

 Family Educational Rights and Privacy Act (FERPA)

-An educational institution may not refuse to report information concerning an F-1 non-immigrant student or a J-1 non-immigrant exchange visitor on the basis of FERPA.
+An educational institution may not refuse to report information concerning an F-1 non-immigrant student or a J-1 non-immigrant Exchange Visitor on the basis of FERPA.
 This waiver of FERPA both authorizes and requires an educational institution to report information concerning F-1 or J-1 non-immigrants via SEVIS to the Department of Homeland Security and the Department of State.
 If you have any questions about what information OGS is required to report, please contact your dedicated IS Advisor.